ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Have you ever written something like this?
 Continue reading on Medium »</blockquote>

-<h3>3.
-No 1 Full Stack Java Online Training Institute in Hyderabad — Start Your IT Career with Confidence - <a href="https://medium.com/@veligodunaveenkumar/no-1-full-stack-java-online-training-institute-in-hyderabad-start-your-it-career-with-confidence-9063e38bf5dc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veligodunaveenkumar`**

-<blockquote>Are you searching for the No 1 Full Stack Java Online Training Institute in Hyderabad that can truly transform your career and make you…
-Continue reading on Medium »</blockquote>

-<h3>4.
-Software Industry Trends Every Java Student Must Know in 2026 - <a href="https://medium.com/@veligodunaveenkumar/software-industry-trends-every-java-student-must-know-in-2026-344a49afce30?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veligodunaveenkumar`**

-<blockquote>Introduction: The Industry Is Changing Faster Than Ever
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 10 TypeScript Patterns That Cleaned Up My Codebase - <a href="https://blog.stackademic.com/10-typescript-patterns-that-cleaned-up-my-codebase-f3b46a88824b?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>